-TCP/IP Configuration
+TCP/IP Configuration for LAN-to-LAN

 This chapter shows you how to configure your Prestige for TCP/IP.
 Depending on your particular applications, you will need to configure different menus.
 For instance, Internet access is the most common application of TCP/IP.
 For this application, you should configure Menu 4.
-We will illustrate the configuration for other applications in the following sections.
+We will illustrate the configuration for LAN-to-LAN applications in the following sections.